 When it comes to picking the right roof box, size really does matter!
 If you buy one that’s too small, you might have to ask the kids to wear all their clothes for the weekend, while selecting an unnecessarily big roof box could see you spending more than you need to.

-First, consider what you are going to need to pack.
+First, consider what you’re going to need to pack.
 As a guide, 400 litres of capacity should give you more than enough room to successfully store holdall style bags, coats, bike helmets and wellies for a family of four.
 If you need extra room, a 570-580 litre one will roughly take a bike in a bike bag, a few sleeping bags and a pop-up tent.
 Whereas a 350 litre one will give you enough room to pack sleeping bags and two or three travel bags, plus leave half of the roof to attach bikes.

-Before buying, you should always measure to check whether the roof box will even fit on your car in the first place!
+Before buying, you should always check whether the roof box will even fit on your car in the first place!
 Pop into store and one of our colleagues will be able to help you find the perfect roof box and fitting system for your car.

 What shape works for you?